 The Hong Kong Polytechnic University

 The information in this page is provided by the institution.
-Should there be any discrepancies between information listed here and in the institutions' websites, the latter shall prevail.
+Should there be any discrepancies between information listed here and on the institutions' websites, the latter shall prevail.
 Please contact the respective institution directly if you have any enquiries.

 Student Services